English

 Through their study of the Opossum Writing curriculum, we intend that pupils will:

-1.Use writing to communicate with an audience over time and distance
+1. Use writing to communicate with an audience over time and distance

 Pupils will understand the permanence of writing and its role in preserving information, thoughts and ideas for the future.
 Pupils will write for a range of ‘real purposes’ and ‘real audiences’ with opportunities for their work to be published or performed.

-2.Effectively transcribe ideas using accurate spelling, punctuation and grammar
+2. Effectively transcribe ideas using accurate spelling, punctuation and grammar

 The ability to spell words accurately and arrange them effectively into a sentence with appropriate punctuation is essential for effective written communication

-3.Articulate ideas in effective compositions, making powerful vocabulary choices.
+3. Articulate ideas in effective compositions, making powerful vocabulary choices.

-4.Draw on personal experience and that gained from wide reading as stimuli for own writing
+4. Draw on personal experiences and those gained from wide reading as stimuli for own writing

 Reading allows the observation of writing, first hand.
 Readers can experience a range of styles, structures and vocabulary choices when reading widely.
 When combined with personal experience and imagination, pupils are able to write with effect in a range of genres.

-5.Appreciate and practise writing in genres within the domains of fiction, non-fiction and poetry
+5. Appreciate and practise writing in genres within the domains of fiction, non-fiction and poetry

-Writing is used in wide-ranging contexts and for numerous purposes in our lives.
+Writing features in wide-ranging contexts and for numerous purposes in our lives.
 It is essential that pupils become familiar with a range of genres and develop their expertise in writing in these different styles.
 This gives them the knowledge to communicate appropriately in writing for a number of purposes and increases their cultural capital as they extend their experience of genres.

 6. Write for pleasure

 We aim for all pupils to find the joy in writing and to learn there is a pleasure and a power in its practice, rather than simply producing it.
-We aim for pupils to be able to not only find their ‘creative voice’ through being capable writers but to feel confident to commit their thoughts to the page for either self-reflection or sharing.
+We aim for pupils to be able to not only find their ‘creative voice’ by being capable writers but to feel confident to commit their thoughts to the page for either self-reflection or sharing.
 Being able to write with confidence can provide a safe and private space where individuals can explore their thoughts and track their feelings in a considered way.

 Opossum Values